SleazLee/BMEssentials/README.md

 ## Image size
 - Minecraft maps are always 128x128 pixels.
 The plugin will scale your image to the dimensions provided with the command (defaults are `DefaultWidth` and `DefaultHeight` in `config.yml`).
+- If the scaled image is larger than 128 pixels in either direction and is divisible by 128, `/imagemap` automatically divides it into multiple maps.
-- For the most predictable output, prepare your image at 128x128 pixels so no scaling is needed.
+- For the most predictable output, prepare your image so its width and height are multiples of 128.
 ---

 ## Contributing